-At Howe Green House School, we ensure that the Relationships and Sex Education programme is relevant to all pupils, whatever their gender identity.
+At Howe Green House School, we ensure that the Relationships and Sex Education programme is relevant to all pupils.
 All pupils learn together about the changes that someone may experience as they go through puberty to help to develop empathy and understanding and to reduce incidences of teasing or stigma.
-This will also ensure any child that identifies as transgender will have access to RSE that is relevant to the puberty that they are likely to experience.

 Our school acknowledges different ethnic, religious and cultural attitudes as well as recognising that pupils may come from a variety of family situations and home backgrounds.
 These different families are acknowledged through our teaching and the use of resources that promote diversity and inclusion.
 Topics are presented using a variety of views and beliefs so that pupils are able to form their own, informed opinions but also respect others that may have different opinions.